 4. Troubled by the world.
 I’m often troubled by our world and what is happening in it.
 I feel upset by injustices, exploitation of people, animals and the environment; by widespread greed, corporate misconduct that harms the world, politicians who are causing harm and stirring up hate and fear.
 Signing petitions, writing letters to MPs and others, and doing what I can to help out a local campaign group are all simple ways to contribute to resisting the harm and doing something better.
 This is a way to channel anxious energy into something good for the world and for me.

 5. Medication.
-Medication can have its place in supporting us through mental distress.
+Medication can, for some, have its place in supporting us through mental distress.
 I personally haven’t, however, benefited from anti-depressants for depression.
-But for insomnia-related depressions, a short period of sleep meds have: temazepam, zopiclone, for example.
-Just knowing I have them as a back-up can be reassuring so that I know I can get a night’s sleep if all else fails.
+For insomnia-related depressions, a short period of sleep meds can help some people: temazepam, zopiclone, for example.
 Pain-related depression has been helped to a limited degree by analgesics: Tramadol, co-codamol, aspirin etc. Tramadol has also helped my mood for short periods of time.
 Low Dose Naltrexone (LDN) has had, by far, the most beneficial effects upon my sleep, pain and mood of any pharmaceutical.
+But as with all pharmaceuticals it is essential to read the information that comes with each drug and weigh up the pros and cons, risks and benefits of taking them.

 7. Not relying on the world for validation.
 This is a big subject, but one that can be helpful in preventing highs and lows in mood, disappointment and experiences of disaffirmation.
 In our current society the increasing reliance on social media and ‘being noticed’ or ‘trying to be popular’ can actually be ways we can set ourselves up for mental distress by investing our efforts in online activities that seek social approval.
 Turning to real relationships, self-care, activities that give us experiences of self-validation, activities that involve helping others without seeking a reward – all of these things can be healthier and more substantive ways of feeding ourselves and keeping our mental health in good shape.
 Finding a meaningful spiritual path and genuine relationship with God can also be a much more reliable source of meaning than the fripperies of social media validation where one day the world seems to love you, and the next it seems as if no-one gives a damn!